 This costume also comes with a frankly terrifying face mask with It’s chubby-cheeked grin and cracking porcelain forehead, but you could also choose to skip the mask and go down the makeup route – we’ve got just the tutorial for you.

 We even have a kid-friendly version of this super creepy outfit, so you could choose to go as It and Mini-It!

-The film that sparked a cultural shift in horror movies, the Saw movies are deeply burned into the psyche for a lot of us!
+The film that sparked a cultural shift in horror movies, the Saw movies, is deeply burned into the psyche of many of us!
 And while the killer is barely seen in the first movie of the franchise, his terrifying tricycle-riding puppet Billy makes a few notable appearances.